coapjs/node-coap/README.md

 - `pathname`: Request path.
 Defaults to `'/'`.
 Should not include query string
 - `query`: Query string.
 Defaults to `''`.
 Should not include the path, e.g. 'a=b&c=d'
-- `observe`: send a CoAP observe message, allowing the streaming of updates from the server.
 - `agent`: Controls [`Agent`](#agent) behavior.
 Possible values:
   * `undefined` (default): use [`globalAgent`](#globalAgent), a single socket for all concurrent requests.